Deganwy Castle: Castle

 By the 13th century, Deganwy was fortified by the Prince of Wales Llywelyn ab Iorwerth.
 It was captured by the Earl of Chester in 1210, but recaptured shortly afterward by Llywelyn, who had it refortified in stone.
 The Brut y Tywysogion recorded that "the earl of Chester again built the castle of Degannwy, which Llywelyn ap Iorwerth had destroyed for fear of the king."

 Ownership of the castle descended to his son, Dafydd ap Llywelyn; in 1241 Dafydd had the castle destroyed ahead of an English advance into the region.
 The destruction is recorded in the Annales Cambriae.
 King Henry III of England subsequently took control of the castle and embarked on an extensive building programme; the building work cost more than £2,200.
 The castle was destroyed by Llywelyn ap Gruffudd, Prince of Wales in 1263.
 In 1283, King Edward I of England had Conwy Castle constructed just across the estuary, but left Deganwy Castle in ruins.

 Excavation and investigation

+A sculpted head discovered at Deganwy which may depict Llywelyn ab Iorwerth.

 Between 1961 and 1966 Leslie Alcock led excavations at Deganwy Castle.
 The programme of work was planned by the University of Wales and funded by the Board of Celtic Studies and the Caernarvonshire Historical Society.

 During the excavations a dozen sherds of early medieval pottery which had been imported from the Mediterranean were discovered, indicating the far-reaching contacts of Gwynedd's royal dynasty.

 In 2009, the Gwynedd Archaeological Trust carried out a geophysical survey of the bailey between the two hills and land immediately north and south of the castle.